WiCi-Lab/LPAN/README.md

 DOI Link: https://dx.doi.org/10.21227/pz7h-q132

 In this time-varying channel dataset, we consdier the number of pilot block is set to $B^\text{p}=2$ within a frame with $B=6$ blocks.
 The sampling period $T_b$ of each time block is fixed as $T_b \approx 0.24$ ms. The specific simulation parameters of this dataset have been elaborated in our submitted paper.
-The DOI link is composed of training, vadilation and test datasets.
+The dataset in the DOI link is composed of training, vadilation and test data.
 Please put them in the desired folder.

 ### 2. Script updating

+In the file of '', we have provided the improved LPAN-L architecture for the time-varying channel estimation, while the main function is excuted in file ''.
+In the file of '', we have provided the transfer learning framework for the domain adpation of the proposed LPAN-L architecture.

 ## Original version 2023.1.19